jejmule/pyKoalaRemote/README.md

 		 - IP address and password are defined in the console
 		 - If the user leave empty field, the default value is used
  - OpenConfigDialog
+	 - Arguments : void(nothing)
+	 - Return : true if the connection and login was successful
+	 - Comments :
+		 - Config number is defined in the console

 ## Modified methods
 The methods that returns dotNet Array are modified to return Numpy Array